 Apex Legends is a dumb name.
 There.
 There goes the hat of criticism, back into its box.
 On goes the hat of unreserved praise.
 That name is just about the only foot the Titanfall devs have set wrong here, and I expect to be stretching my Apelegs every evening for the foreseeable future.

 This is the best battle royale game we’re going to see for a long, long time.
+So much so that we’ve even include it in our round-up of the best free PC games.

 If you’ve been hiding under a rock, then you might already have a good strategy for battle royale success.
 You also might not know that battle royale games are last-man-standing murderfests where combatants battle in a gradually shrinking arena, whacking away at each other with kit they find on the floor.
 Each Apelegs match has 60 players, always grouped into teams of three.